RohanSethi22/Linux-Programs/readme.txt

 This is my first repository in a linux environment.
-This repository contains some bash scripts and linux programs.
+This repository contains some simple bash scripts and linux programs.